ietf-wg-dnsop/draft-ietf-dnsop-structured-dns-error/draft-ietf-dnsop-structured-dns-error.md

 > An alternate design for conveying the sub-error would be to define new EDE codes for these errors.
 However, such design is suboptimal because it requires replicating an error code for each EDE code to which the sub-error applies (e.g., "Malware" sub-error in {{reg}} would consume three EDE codes).

+## Future JSON Names Requirements

+New JSON names may be defined in the future.
+This section specifies the requirements to take into account for such names.

 New JSON names MUST consist only of lower-case ASCII characters, digits, and hyphen-minus (that is, Unicode characters U+0061 through 007A, U+0030 through U+0039, and U+002D).
 Also, these names MUST be 63 characters or shorter and it is RECOMMENDED they be as short as possible to reduce contribution to exceeding maximum EDNS0 response size.
 Refer to {{?RFC9715}} for a discusson on IP fragmentation avoidance in DNS.

 # Protocol Operation